-Howard often wears a blank expression, as if he fears being real with the public and laying it all out on the table.
-Does he agree with Charles Barkley when Barkley said, “you are on the back nine of your career.”
-As playful as Howard is, he will be 32 years old in December, which means his best years are behind him, not in front of him.
+Does he agree with Charles Barkley when Barkley said, “you are on the back nine of your career”?
+As playful as Howard is, he will be 33 years old in December, which means his best years are behind him, not in front of him.
 What do we know?
 He lost in the Finals in 2009 and he lost in the Conference Finals in 2015.
 That’s how close he has come to winning anything of significance.
 The game has dramatically changed since Howard entered the league.
 Howard is now asked to defend shooters on the perimeter and to have the versatility that wasn’t required when he was a high school player coming into the league.

 Conscious of the perception that Howard treats his professional life as an interlude between moments of having fun, he said “I have been doing this since I was three years old.
 I want to win.
 I don’t want to finish my career and not be up on that podium.”
 He said that after his last season in Houston ended in disaster.
 He also said, “I want to be better than I am now.”

 He is rejuvenated, sort of.
 The 30-30 game is proof.
 The Howard scoring and rebounding is back.
 He is even blocking shots.
 Howard competes and he wants to win.